-Every time I ask a business owner, how much volume they sold last month or how much volume they have sold this month, they always answer me in monetary terms and that is for those who even know.
+The importance of inventory management cannot be over-emphasized.
+Every time I ask a business owner how much volume they sold last month or how much they have sold this month, they always answer me in monetary terms, which is for those who even know.
 Some of them use the word “like” or “about” before giving me the monetary value of how much they have sold.
 My next statement always throws them off guard – “I doubt your business is sustainable”.

-1. Inventory can be defined as stock that businesses hold with the aim of converting to revenue.
-Inventory can be in the form of raw materials, component and finished goods.
+Inventory can be defined as stocks that businesses hold with the aim of converting to revenue.
+Inventory can be in the form of raw materials, components and finished goods.

 Let’s paint a few scenarios;

 1. Customer A walks into a store and wants to buy a particular item B. Item B is out of stock so customer A has to go elsewhere to buy it.
 Item B takes about 2-3 weeks from day of ordering to come in, within that 2-3 weeks, about 50 customers have walked in to buy item B. The store loses the opportunity to make revenue on item B, because they did not have item B in stock.